Registration NOW OPEN!!

 Mrs. Karen Garza

-Students are given an outline of course work required to complete as school work each week, which includes the student correcting and grading work that is turned in for review.
-Students are also responsible for writing up their lab reports to cover labs and activities, then turn them in for evaluation.
+Students are given an outline of course work required to complete as school work, which includes the student correcting and grading work they then upload on our online platform according to directions, so grades may be posted.
+Students are also responsible for writing up their lab reports to cover labs and activities, then post them on our online platform for evaluation.

 There are 16 modules, which translate into 32 weeks of work to cover in 30 weeks, so students have a reading and work assignment to complete prior to our first class in the Fall as well as in the Spring semester.

 Notebooks are a major part of the course.
 Student's course work is to be filed weekly.

 Advice – Do not get behind!

 Grading focuses on following directions and on-time full completion of assignments in order to help teach a valuable life skill that also assists students in their future academics.